e-ucm/t-mon/README.md

 * If using remote mode, you will be able to upload your data file.

 ![remote upload](docs/images/remote%20upload.png)

+* If you are accessing SIMVA JSON files, you will see a widget file selector similar to the one in local mode.

 In any case, choose your JSON file containing a list of xAPI-SG statements.